Python Package Set-up

 You will then be able to import your package into scripts in the same way you import

-by inserting a link to your new project into your Python site-packages folder.
+A development installation inserts a link to your project into your Python

 To find the location of your site-packages folder, you can check your Python path.